 Complete and submit an accident report to the office promptly.
 If you yourself are hurt while at work, call the office immediately to ensure proper care.
-As soon as possible, obtain and complete an accident report form, available from Catherine Shaw.
-There is a short form for emergency accidents and a different form for non-emergency accidents.
+As soon as possible, obtain and complete an accident report form, available on-line or ask office manager.